China HSBC PMI hits six-month high as demand rebounds

 "Given the current growth momentum, the Chinese government should be able to achieve its 7.5 percent growth target," said Ting Lu, an economist at Bank of America-Merrill Lynch.

-After cooling in 12 of the last 14 quarters, the economy finally looks to be stabilising, though some analysts are concerned the jump in activity is being fuelled by excess credit and investment.
+After cooling in 12 of the last 14 quarters, the economy finally looks to be stabilizing, though some analysts are concerned the jump in activity is being fuelled by excess credit and investment.

 Exports staged a promising comeback in September, the PMI showed, with new export orders jumping 3.6 points to a 10-month peak of 50.8.
 It was the first time in six months that export orders were above 50 points, the level that indicates expansion.